Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 • I’ve never seen an infected cumquat

 • I’ve never noticed them on any of the native limes such as the finger lime or sunrise lime.
 This is ironic, because they are the original host plants for the citrus gall wasp.
-We’ve had a lower number of native citrus trees available to inspect for gall wasp, so this may not be accurate.
+I’ve had a lower number of native citrus trees available to inspect for gall wasp, so this may not be accurate.
 UPDATE 07/07/16… this how now been disproved.
-Our gardening community report that they gall wasp does very much infect the native citrus and cause galls (see comments section below).
+Our gardening community report that the gall wasp does very much infect the native citrus and cause galls (see comments section below).

 • The gall wasp always lays its eggs in very lush, new growth.
 This is evident as galls are most easily seen six months later at the base of light-green coloured shoots.